combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 mpls overaly

 This data and control plane makes integration to an MPLS/VPN backbone a simple task.
-First, establish MP-BGP between the controllers to PE-routers.
-Inter-AS Option B next hop self-approach should be used to establish some demarcation points.
+First, MP-BGP between the controllers and PE-routers should be established.
+Inter-AS Option B next hop self-approach should be used to demonstrate some demarcation points.

 Conclusion: